Bruno de Carvalho: President of Sporting CP

 On 24 March 2013, again a candidate, Carvalho won the club elections and became the 42nd president of Sporting.
 Four years later, on 4 March 2017, he was re-elected with 86.13% of the votes, defeating Pedro Madeira Rodrigues, who got 9.49%, in a total of 18,755 voters, a record in the club's history.
 He had been compared to Donald Trump by Jack Pitt-Brooke of The Independent newspaper three days before.

-Carvalho's presidency had a number of successes, which consolidated his popularity that lead to his re-election in 2017.
-Financially, Carvalho recovered the near-bankruptcy club by negotiating a debt restructuring plan with banking institution within the first month.
-Further, Carvalho during the next few years reduced liabilities and consolidated payroll costs sustaining the growth.
-Simultaneously, negotiated a substantial 515 Million Euro TV rights contract with NOS and first reached positive shareholder's equity in the 2014/2015 exercise, the second exercise of his mandate.
+Carvalho's presidency had a number of successes, which consolidated his popularity, leading to his re-election in 2017.
+Financially, Carvalho recovered the near-bankruptcy club by negotiating a debt restructuring plan with a banking institution within the first month.
+Further, Carvalho, during the next few years, reduced liabilities and consolidated payroll costs, sustaining the growth.
+Simultaneously, negotiated a substantial 515 million euro TV rights contract with NOS and first reached positive shareholder's equity in the 2014/2015 exercise, the second exercise of his mandate.